N4V33NB0S3/Mediaserver-over-meshnet/README.md

 sudo systemctl enable jellyfin
 ```

-**Screenshot**:
+- **Screenshot**:

 ## Failures

-***Problems*** - 1.Jellyfin not detecting HDD
+- ***Problems*** - ❌ Jellyfin not detecting HDD
-                 2.After detected site cant be reached error in browser.
+                 - ❌ After detected site cant be reached error in browser.
-	         3.in smb share access denied.
+	         - ❌ in smb share access denied.

-***Fix*** - forget to mount /mnt/drive with sudo mount -a
+- ***Fix*** - ✅ Make sure to mount /mnt/drive with sudo mount -a
-            allow port number for jellyfin in firewall(ufw) default port is 8096 we can change it if we want
+            - ✅ Allow port number for jellyfin in firewall(ufw) default port is 8096 we can change it if we want
-            gave recursive permission to mounted drive
+            - ✅ Give recursive permission to mounted drive

 ##  ⚙️ Meshnet Setup